LCamel/MPC-Notes/story-en-US.md

 Alice: If TBot were always here, we wouldn't need Garbled Circuit either.

-TBot: That version of me that you can always trust and that always exists probably only exists in an ideal world?
+TBot: The version of me that you can always trust probably only exists in an ideal world, right?
 Hahaha.

 Alice: Hahaha